 Budget Airline Strategy

-Budget airlines (Ryanair, EasyJet, Spirit, Frontier, Wizz Air, Jetstar, AirAsia) offer dramatically cheaper base fares, but their add-on fee structures can make the actual total cost comparable to or higher than a full-service carrier if you’re not careful.
-The rules for flying budget carriers without being caught out:
+Budget airlines (Ryanair, easyJet, Frontier, Allegiant, Wizz Air, Jetstar, AirAsia) advertise far cheaper base fares, but their add-on fee structures can push the real total above a full-service carrier if you’re not careful.
+The rules for flying budget carriers without getting caught out:

 - Carry-on only saves the most money.
-Learn each airline’s specific size and weight limits — they vary significantly (Ryanair allows 40 × 20 × 25cm under the seat for free; Wizz Air is more generous) and enforcement is real even if inconsistent.
+Learn each airline’s specific size and weight limits — they vary significantly (Ryanair and Wizz Air both allow a 40 × 30 × 20cm bag under the seat for free, while carriers like easyJet and Frontier set tighter limits) and enforcement is real even if inconsistent.

 - Check in online before arriving at the airport.
 Many budget carriers charge $30–55 for airport check-in that is free online.
 This alone can wipe out the savings from a cheap base fare.